engrbilal992/simple_calculator/README.md

 # README

-## Advanced Calculator
+## Simple Calculator

 This project is a command-line-based advanced calculator written in C++.
 It supports basic arithmetic operations like addition, subtraction, multiplication, division, and modulus.
-Additionally, it provides advanced functionalities such as square root calculation and power operation.
+Additionally, it provides some extra functionalities such as square root calculation and power operation.

 ### Features
 - Addition, Subtraction, Multiplication, Division